 Not for: Helicopter parents or those who wrap their offspring in cotton wool – here, children are encouraged to play outdoors in all weathers, climb trees, get muddy and generally live out a childhood fantasy.
 Not for those demanding super-flashy Olympic-sized diving pools or indeed future world champion swimmers – swimming is for fun here and not overly competitive!

 Dare to disagree?
-Dare to disagree?
-Want to find out for yourself?
+Want to find out the beauty of Pinewood for yourself?
 Get in touch with Emily Miller, Registrar on EmilyMiller@pinewoodschool.co.uk or 01793 782554 who will be more than happy to book you in for a meeting with the Head and a tour of the school.

 Pinewood School, Bourton, Shrivenham, Wiltshire SN6 8HZ, Tel: 01793 782205, www.pinewoodschool.co.uk